No Girls Allowed: The Story of Murderous Mom Paula Marie Sims

 They Stole My Baby!

-Paula explained that as she watched the evening news, a masked gunman entered her home and told her to lay on the floor for ten minutes or he would kill her.
+Paula told Minnie that as she watched the evening news, a masked gunman entered her home and told her to lay on the floor for ten minutes or he would kill her.
 Paula said she was terrified and did as she was told.
-She said when the man left, he had taken her 13 day-old daughter, Loralei Marie Sims, and she gave chase.
+She said when the man left, he had taken her 13 day-old daughter, Loralei Marie Sims.
 Paula told Minnie she chased the unidentified man down the driveway but he had disappeared into the darkness.

-As Minnie’s husband called the Jersey County Sheriff’s Department to report the abduction, Paula rushed home to find her husband’s telephone number at work.
+As Minnie’s husband, overhearing Paula's frantic story, called the Jersey County Sheriff’s Department to report the abduction, Paula rushed home to find her husband’s telephone number at work.
 Minnie accompanied Paula back to her home and she pointed out where Lorlei was sleeping and the door the abductor used to gain entry.

 Minnie felt unsettled by Paula’s story.
-Things just didn’t feel right.
+Something just didn’t feel right.
 For one, she noticed the baby’s blanket in the bassinet was neatly folded back.

 Robert Sims hurried home after his supervisor at the factory called him to the phone and Paula told him, between quick breaths and uncontrollable crying, someone had kidnapped their daughter.